Using Growth to Scale Value

 Data network effects occur in a product when data is automatically collected from each user, and the product improves as more data is added.

 Tesla’s autopilot feature is an example of data collection creating a competitive moat.
 Their Autopilot systems have been sending massive amounts of driving data and Autopilot camera video directly to Tesla.
-Tesla continuously analyzes this data to iteratively improve their self driving capabilities via updates.
+Tesla continuously analyzes this data to iteratively improve their self-driving capabilities via updates.
 Because of their head start, it’s going to be challenging for competitors to catch up.

 6. Indirect Network Effects

-Indirect network effects occur when complimentary goods are created as a product's usage increases.
+Indirect network effects occur when complementary goods are created as a product's usage increases.
 For example, the more people that use an iPhone, the more accessories will be available because accessory makers want to target the largest available market.

 Creating a Network Effect Without a Network